AliHaiderAhmad001/Transformer-from-Scratch-with-Tensorflow/README.md

 import re
 import unicodedata

+import unicodedata
+import re

 def normalize(line):
+    """
-    """Normalize a line of text and split into two at the tab character""" line = unicodedata.normalize("NFKC", line.strip())
+    Normalize a line of text and split into two at the tab character
+    Args: The normalize function takes a line of text as input.
+    Return: Normalized English and French sentences as a tuple (eng, fra).
+    """
+    line = unicodedata.normalize("NFKC", line.strip())

+    # Perform regular expression substitutions to add spaces around non-alphanumeric characters
     line = re.sub(r"^([^ \w])(?!\s)", r"\1 ", line)
     line = re.sub(r"(\s[^ \w])(?!\s)", r"\1 ", line)
     line = re.sub(r"(?!\s)([^ \w])$", r" \1", line)
     line = re.sub(r"(?!\s)([^ \w]\s)", r" \1", line)

+    # Split the line of text into two parts at the tab character
     eng, fra = line.split("\t")

+    # Add "[start]" and "[end]" tokens to the "fra" part of the line
     fra = "[start] " + fra + " [end]"

+    # Return the normalized English and French sentences
     return eng, fra

 # normalize each line and separate into English and French
 with open(text_file) as fp: